gakalmar/Notes/MD_formatting.md

 2. Just do it like this...
 3. Numbers followed by a dot.
 4. That's simple!
-5. Yous can also create a nested list:
+5. You can also create a nested list:
     - Wow!
     - This too?
 6. Then just carry on with the original list...